grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

 1. Variables and type variables begin with small letters.
    The others with capital letters.  (aside: that is why True is capitalized)
 2. Variables and constructors have infix forms, the others do not.
-3. Variables, data constructors, type constuctors, and type classes can have "qualified" names, but not type variables or module names.
+3. Variables, data constructors, type constructors, and type classes can have "qualified" names, but not type variables or module names.
    ```
       qvarid ➔ [modid .] varid